pnlbwh/pnlNipype/README.md

 If you want your terminal to have the scripts automatically discoverable and environment ready to go, you may put the following lines in your bashrc:

     source ~/miniconda3/bin/activate                 # should intoduce '(base)' in front of each line export FSLDIR=~/fsl                              # you may specify another directory where FreeSurfer is installed export PATH=$PATH:$FSLDIR/bin
     source $FSLDIR/etc/fslconf/fsl.sh
     export FREESURFER_HOME=~/freesurfer              # you may specify another directory where FreeSurfer is installed source $FREESURFER_HOME/SetUpFreeSurfer.sh
     export $PATH=$PATH:/absolute/path/to/pnlNipype/scripts
     export ANTSPATH=/path/to/ANTs/bin/
     export PATH=$ANTSPATH:ANTs/Scripts:$PATH         # define ANTSPATH and export ANTs scripts in your path export PATH=~/dcm2niix/build/bin
+    export PY2BIN=/absolute/path/to/miniconda2/bin   # for whitematteranalysis package

 # Documentation